 Janaki began working with American Chimney & Masonry in June, 2006.
 She enjoys the variety of work and tasks and helping people.
 She is a great team player in the office and has become quite valuable learning the technical tasks our technicians do in the field.
 When not at work Janaki enjoys bowling in tournaments, outdoor activities, and cooking.

 Dennis Childress – CSIA Certified Chimney Sweep

 A native Oregonian, Dennis has been with American Chimney since 1991.
 Dennis specializes in masonry work, gas and wood appliance installation, chimney and venting system installation, gas piping, and diagnostics.
-He has certifications from the CSIA and OSCA, and has taken classes in Ahrens scaffolding and advanced masonry.
-Dennis’ previous work experience involved construction work including drywall, electrical, house framing, finish carpentry, skylights, tile, decks, and low voltage wiring.
+He has certifications from the CSIA and OSCA, and has taken classes in Rumford fireplace construction and advanced masonry chimney techniques.
+Dennis’ previous work experience involved construction work including drywall, electrical, new home building, remodeling, finish carpentry, skylights, tile, decks, and low voltage wiring.
 In the future he wants to work more with ‘green’ building concepts and energy-efficient fireplaces.
 Outside of work he enjoys songwriting, recording, and playing music with others.
-He’s an accomplished musician and plays the bass, keyboards, and some guitar.
-He enjoyed a brief stint as a professional musician in the 80’s, but is quite content now to simply play with friends, for his church, and you might even catch him out at a local open mic night.
+He’s an accomplished musician and plays the bass, keyboards, and guitar.
+He enjoyed a brief stint as a professional musician in the 80’s, but is quite content now to simply play with friends, for his church, and you might even catch him out at a local open-mic night.
 He is involved in a home church and is married with three children.

 Luz Preciado – CSIA Certified Chimney Sweep